-Weather Analysis: Weather analysis and forecasting is outsourced and managed by Reax Engineering.
+Weather Analysis: Weather analysis and forecasting are outsourced and managed by Reax Engineering.
 Reax monitors national weather forecasting models for temperature and wind speeds specific to Liberty's service territory and informs Liberty's wildfire and operations personnel of changing conditions and possible exceedance of PSPS thresholds by PSPS zone.
+Moving forward, as Liberty develops its PSPS Risk Assessment, weather analysis and forecasting will be produced by Technosylva's WFA and WRF modeling for Liberty's service territory.
+The outputs of these models supplement Liberty's wildfire and operational decision-making preceding and during events with changing conditions and possible exceedance of PSPS thresholds be PSPS zone.
+The weather analytics module produces metrics, where certain thresholds are met or exceeded, can trigger the decision to initiate a PSPS event for given weather conditions.